mmagos28/PNI_IDEC/Murthy Lab/Fly Holder Assembly Jig/README.md

 <img src="tutorial-2.png" alt="Place the holder in the jig" width="600">

-3. Cut the foil to the size required for the selected fly holder.
+3. Cut the foil to the size required for the selected fly holder, using the design files in the [Foil design](../Foil%20design) folder as reference.
 Place the foil over the holder, align the perforated holes with the holder, and apply a small drop of cyanoacrylate glue, such as Crazy Glue, to each hole.

 <img src="tutorial-3.png" alt="Align the foil and apply glue" width="600">